MAE207-BioinspiredMobileRobotics/Kit-assembly-and-configuration/README.md

   | Channel A |  A|
   | Channel B | B|

-4.Programmer connection is quite the same as the encoder, __GND has to be connected first!!__ [Ctrl+F --> "SWC" on this page](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md)
+4. Programmer connection is quite the same as the encoder, __GND has to be connected first!!__ [Ctrl+F --> "SWC" on this page](https://github.com/madcowswe/ODrive/blob/master/Firmware/README.md)

   | Programmer  | ODrive   |
   |-----------|:--------|